RevivalPMMP/PureEntitiesX/README.md

 ## How to Install

 You can download the latest version of the plugin phar from our releases [here](https://github.com/RevivalPMMP/PureEntitiesX/releases/latest).
-Just drop it into your pluginsfolder and run your server!
+Just drop it into your plugins folder and run your server!
+You can also download our plugins form our forums resources section